chmodshubham/oai-e2e-stack/README.md

 #### RFsimulator in FR2

 > [!NOTE]
-> This should be run on the same host as the OAI gNB
+> This should be run on the same host as the OAI gNB. <br>
-> It only applies when running OAI gNB with RFsimulator in FR2
+> It only applies when running OAI gNB with RFsimulator in FR2. <br>

 ```bash
 cd ~/openairinterface5g/cmake_targets/ran_build/build
 sudo ./nr-uesoftmodem -r 32 --numerology 3 --band 257 -C 27533280000 --uicc0.imsi 001010000000001 --ssb 72 --rfsim
 ```

----

 ## End-to-End Connectivity Test